 Doug maintains a gentle approach to wine making, showcasing their vineyard fruit and thoughtfully managing tannins and crafting wines with restrained alcohol levels.
 The family produced wine from 2000 through 2005 but did not release these vintages.
 Their first commercial release was in 2006.

-Never the same blend each year, the final Carrera wine is determined by the wine making team through barrel selection.
-The 2006 Boeschen Vineyard Carrera is 93% Cabernet Sauvignon blended with tiny dollops of Cabernet Franc, Merlot and Petit Verdot.
+The 2006 Boeschen Vineyards Carrera is 93% Cabernet Sauvignon blended with tiny dollops of Cabernet Franc, Merlot and Petit Verdot.
 One can sometimes ascertain an elegant wine from the bouquet – in this case the aromas show elegant floral notes, dark red fruit, and a kiss of cedar.
 This elegance continues onto the palate; the entry is soft, rounded and very approachable in its youth – showing hints of baking spices, dark red cherry, and a pleasant touch of cocoa to accompany the fine-grained tannins on the finish.

 The 2006 Boeschen Vineyards Cabernet Sauvignon is a fairly dark wine in the glass with a bouquet showing a pleasing dustiness and earthy quality – with a touch of cigar smoke interwoven among the delicious fruit aromas (ripe blackberry).
 This wine has good structure with broad well-defined tannins.
 Plum, dark cherry and just the right amount of tartness towards the finish make this a good wine to enjoy with a meal.
 This is a bigger wine than the Carrera with some of the earthiness found on the bouquet also represented on the finish; both wines will have excellent aging potential.